Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Deviation from equilibrium averages

 \section{Deviation from equilibrium averages}

 In the earlier Sections, we demonstrated that forcefully varying the set of intensive (typical state variable) parameters $\{q'\}$ characterizing the eigenstates of $H$ (such as the energy and particle number densities) at a finite rate generally leads to a widening of the distributions $P(\{q'\})$ of these quantities.
-In this Section, we wish to underscore that such a widening allows, within a quantum mechanical framework, for a natural departure from equilibrium behaviors.
+This was investigated for systems both in the presence and absence of an explicitly included external environment with similar conclusions.
+Indeed, the causal constraints on the effective interactions associated with the environment was the greatest physical distinction of interest.
+In this Section, we wish to underscore that such a widening of the distributions $P$ allows for a natural departure from equilibrium behaviors.
 That is, even if the expectation values of general observables in individual eigenstates coincide with equilibrium averages \cite{eth1,eth2,eth3,eth4,rigol,pol,polkovnikov1,polkovnikov2,von_neumann} and $H$ has no special many body localized eigenstates \cite{MBL1,MBL2,MBL3,MBL4,MBL5,MBL6,MBL7,noMBL,yesMBL}, once a broad distribution $P(\{q'\})$ is present, all averages differ from those in true equilibrium ensembles.
 This will occur since the broad probability distribution $P(\{q'\})$ describing the driven system is different from the corresponding probability distribution in equilibrium systems (where all intensive quantities have vanishingly small fluctuations); thus the broad distribution $P(\{q'\})$ will give rise to expectation values of typical observables that are different from those found in equilibrium.
 We write the equilibrium averages of quantities ${\cal{O}}_{c}$ that commute with the Hamiltonian $([{\cal{O}}_{c}, H]=0$) \cite{diag_common} in a general equilibrium ensemble ${\cal{W}}$ for large systems of arbitrary finite size,